 5. Cleaning spray

 We’ve all got a cupboard under the sink that’s brimming with plastic cleaning sprays.
 However, you don’t have to keep adding to it.
 Use your empty plastic spray bottles to house your own DIY cleaning sprays!
-To make surface cleaner, simply mix equal parts white vinegar and water.
-If DIYs aren’t your thing, you can buy surface cleaner in the form of a paste that comes in a tin.
-Mangle & Wringer’s cleaning paste cuts through grease and grime just as well as conventional cleaning products.
+Make surface cleaner by mixing equal parts white vinegar and water.
+If DIYs aren’t your thing, you can buy refill pods for spray bottles, or surface cleaner in the form of a paste that comes in a tin.
+Mangle & Wringer’s cleaning paste lasts for months and months, and smells of rosemary and eucalyptus!

 We hope we’ve provided you with some zero-waste kitchen inspiration!
 Our great-grandparents would be proud.
 Discover more eco-friendly alternatives to your everyday products with our zero-waste subscription box, from deodorant to skincare and much more.